Ez07-Code/Network-Tools/README.md

-# Network Tools Pro
+# Network Tools

-Network Tools Pro is a comprehensive suite of network diagnostic and utility tools, designed with a modern and user-friendly graphical interface.
+Network Tools is a comprehensive suite of network diagnostic and utility tools, designed with a modern and user-friendly graphical interface.
 This application provides a one-stop solution for network professionals and enthusiasts to perform common network tasks efficiently.

 ![Network Tools Pro Screenshot](hub.png)